In this tutorial, we will show you how to run AdGuard Home on your device using Docker.

 Installing Docker to your Machine

-Otherwise, you can install Docker using this easy-to-use one-liner.
-This command will use curl to download and run an install script directly from Docker.
+Otherwise, you can install Docker on Linux by using our guide.
+This tutorial will use curl to download and run an install script directly from Docker.

 Preparing for AdGuard Home’s Docker Container